 Unlike traditional implants, the procedure doesn’t require much in the way of downtime.
 While you may notice some slight swelling and bruising, most people don’t experience any significant after-effects.

-Another positive about the All-on-4 procedure is that tooth extraction, insertion of implants and attachment of teeth can all take place in the same session and, unlike traditional implants, patients who do have some bone loss may still be suitable without having to have a bone graft.
+Another positive about this procedure is that tooth extraction, insertion of implants and attachment of teeth can all take place in the same session and, unlike traditional implants, patients who do have some bone loss may still be suitable without having to have a bone graft.

 Tips for Saving Money on Dental Care